zyreoo/juice/games/Astronox/README.md

 **Team Members:** Talen Mudaly

 **How would you pitch your game in one line?**
-It's like a pixel art version of no mans sky with dungeon crawler features.
+It's like a pixel art version of no man's sky with dungeon crawler features.

 **What is the key mechanic(s) that make it fun?**
 The ability to explore different planets that each have a different environment, entities and resources.